 With the unusual situation of lockdown, Covid-19 and postponed weddings we know that many brides to be have expressed a worry about their wedding dresses now not being appropriate for their new rescheduled wedding date which has meant a change of season or venue.

 Fear not, we have spoken to our expert award-winning wedding dress designer Veni Infantino who has talked us through some examples of altering her wedding dresses designs.
 So, if you have fallen in love with a design, with the help of a professional seamstress you can create the look you need…

 Wilfrida, style 18452 Can easily be altered to add long laces or Mikado sleeves.

-Style 18460 Wera can also have lace shoulders / cap sleeves added:
+Style 18460 Wera can also have lace shoulders / cap sleeves added

 Many of our gowns are designed to be worn with an overskirt for 2 different looks in one, for example 69560 Doriana has an overskirt 69561 Diomira.
-Brides love how this means they can change their look from daytime to nighttime.
+Brides love how this means they can change this look from daytime to nighttime.

 69566 Dahlia has these fun sleeves to add too, perhaps for your first dance!

 69571 Denita can be changes from an off-the-should capped sleeve dress to long sleeves for a dramatic look: